roytang/blog/content/posts/2004/10/sinfest.md

 ][1]

 archives.
 But then I thought, why should I bother going through these comics manually over the net?
-I&'m a programmer, I&'ll make a
+I'm a programmer, I'll make a

 [